G3 Ministries

+Controversies

+Resignation of Josh Buice

 On May 12, 2025, G3 Ministries announced the resignation of Josh Buice as president due to inappropriate conduct.
-Buice was also placed on indefinite leave as an elder at Pray's Mill Baptist Church.
+Buice was also placed on indefinite leave as an elder at PMBC.
 According to G3, Buice had multiple anonymous social media accounts and substack accounts he had used to purposefully slander G3 speakers and fellow leaders at his own local church:Dr. Buice had been asked on multiple occasions over the past two years whether he had any connection to these anonymous accounts.
 In each case, he denied any knowledge of them.
 On Sunday evening, May 4, 2025, after clear and comprehensive evidence emerged linking the accounts directly to him, the elders of PMBC confronted Josh.
 For some time, he continued to deny his involvement.
 Only after further evidence was presented and much pleading with him to walk in the light did Josh finally confess to his actions.
 Since then, Josh has acknowledged his sin, expressed sorrow, and asked for forgiveness.
 His desire is to personally ask forgiveness of every person he has slandered or lied to.
 While Josh has acknowledged with the elders that he is presently disqualified from serving as an elder, we do not believe at this time that his sin is necessarily permanently disqualifying.
 Accordingly, his content will remain accessible via the G3 website and G3+.
 To be clear, no other employee or board member of G3 knew Josh was engaged in this activity; he acted alone.

 After initially announcing that it would keep Buice's content online, G3 reversed course the following day and removed them.
-It also canceled its 2025 conference scheduled for September, since Buice had "had targeted several speakers on the lineup".
+It also canceled its 2025 conference scheduled for September, since Buice had "targeted several speakers on the lineup".
 Following the fallout of the Buice scandal, Dr. Scott Aniol announced a new vision and branding for the organization going forward.
 Shortly after Aniol's announcement, the ministry announced that Virgil Walker was leaving the organization and returning to local church ministry.

 On July 14, 2025, the organization announced that Dr. Scott Aniol was named as the new president.